Kristen Doute Reacts To Jax Taylor Predicting Her Breakup With Brian Carter

 “I’ve never had feelings in a positive way about Jax other than I think he’s hilarious and he’s my friend…no, Carter’s my ride or die.
 I just like to insert myself into everyone’s business.”

-On Season 2 of Vanderpump Rules, it was revealed that Kristen and Jax had sex together more than once during Kristen’s relationship with Tom Sandoval, one of Jax’s best friends, and while Jax was still involved with Stassi Schroeder, one of Kristen’s best friends.
+On season 2 of Vanderpump Rules, it was revealed that Kristen and Jax had sex together more than once during Kristen’s relationship with Tom Sandoval, one of Jax’s best friends, and while Jax was still involved with Stassi Schroeder, one of Kristen’s best friends.
 When Kristen admitted to Stassi that she and Jax slept together, Stassi slapped her across the face.
 Jax and Tom, meanwhile, got into a vicious brawl.
 As the show’s current viewers know, much has since been forgiven and, with the exception of Tom and Kristen, everyone is now friends with one another.

 At the start of the current fifth season, it was actually Jax Taylor who accused Brittany Cartwright of cheating on him, not with another man but with Kristen Doute.
 Jax claimed that he walked in on Kristen performing oral sex on Brittany one night.
 Jax made it clear that he didn’t mind at all what he saw.
 As the Inquisitr reported, when Jax’s claim went public on the show, Kristen jokingly tweeted that she did go down that night to grab her drink off the floor.